InabaTatsuro/papers/README.md

 - CNN generates melody structure which is defined by pairwise relations, specifically the sequence between all bars in a melody
 - RNN generates melodies conditioned on the structure and chord progression

-A Hierarchical Recurrent Neural Network for Symbolic Melody Generation [[IEEE](https://arxiv.org/abs/1712.05274)]
-- factor melody generation into 3 sub-problems and each sub-problem is solved by each LSTM

 MELONS: generating melody with long-term structure using transformers and structure graph [[ICASSP22](https://arxiv.org/abs/2110.05020)][[#22](https://github.com/InabaTatsuro/papers/issues/18)]
 - factor melody generation into 2 sub-problems: structure generation and structure conditional melody generation
 - these sub-problems are solved by the linear transformer